Learn how to get rid of wasp and hornet nests safely, and stop insects from building them in the first place.

 How do you know if you are allergic to wasp stings?

-Wasp stings can be dangerous if you’re allergic to it, some may even experience anaphylaxis, a severe allergic reaction that occurs when your body goes into shock after exposure to wasp venom.
-You need to seek immediate medical attention for this even if symptoms do not appear immediately.
+Wasp bite or sting can be dangerous if you’re allergic to it, some may even experience anaphylaxis, large local reactions to insect stings, that occurs when your body goes into shock after exposure to wasp venom.
+You need to seek immediate medical treatment or attention for this even if symptoms do not appear immediately.

 If you’re allergic to wasp stings, you may experience these: